 - Protect your hands–Always wear gloves when handling hot peppers, and avoid touching your eyes.

-- Removing the seeds easily–After halving the peppers, run them under water to easily remove the seeds and membrane.
+- Remove the seeds easily–After halving the peppers, run them under water to easily remove the seeds and membrane.

-- Make it spicier–To make your jalapeño poppers hotter, leave some of the seeds and membrane in them after halving.
+- Make it spicier–To make your jalapeño poppers hotter, leave some seeds and membrane behind after halving.

 - For small jalapeños–If your jalapeño peppers are smaller than average, reduce the cooking time to 6 minutes.